May belongs to diversity!

-It is traditionally the European Diversity Month, the highlight of which this year was the international conference European Diversity Day 2025, organized by the platform of responsible companies Business for Society and the national coordinator of the Diversity Charter in the Czech Republic.
-This year, the conference took place in the Fant Hall in the historic premises of Wilson Station in Prague.
+It is traditionally the European Diversity Month, and its highlight this year was again the international conference European Diversity Day 2025, organized by the responsible business platform Business for Society and the national coordinator of the Diversity Charter in the Czech Republic.
+This year, the conference took place in the Fanta Hall at the historic Wilson Railway Station in Prague.

-The conference connects leaders of responsible business, representatives of public administration, academia and other organizations, who together set the trends of the modern labor market.
-The partners of this year's conference were ČEZ Group and Philip Morris Czech Republic.
-The conference was organized with the support of the Representation of the European Commission in the Czech Republic.
+The conference connects leaders of responsible business, representatives of public administration, academia, and other organizations who jointly shape trends in the modern labor market.
+This year’s partners were CEZ Group and Philip Morris Czech Republic.
+The conference was held with the support of the Representation of the European Commission in the Czech Republic.

-“Diversity and inclusion are not only values for us at ČEZ Group, but also a strategic commitment.
-We believe that diverse teams bring a broader spectrum of perspectives, experiences, and ideas, which is essential for solving the complex challenges we face as an energy company.
-For a diverse environment to function properly, it is necessary not only to activate each individual, but also to adapt the system.
-That is why we decided to support this year’s European Diversity Day and Diversity Charter Awards for companies that contribute to sustainable development,” says Zuzana Šillerová, ESG Office of ČEZ Group.
+"Diversity and inclusion are not only values for us at CEZ Group, but also a strategic commitment.
+We believe that diverse teams bring a wider range of perspectives, experiences, and ideas – essential for solving complex challenges we face as an energy company.
+For a diverse environment to function well, we need to activate every individual and adjust the system accordingly.
+That’s why we decided to support this year’s European Diversity Day and the awards for companies contributing to sustainable development,” says Zuzana Šillerová, ESG Office, CEZ Group.

-The busy program also included the ceremony announcing the results of the 1st edition of the Diversity Charter Awards 2025.
-The Diversity Charter Awards are intended for companies that create an open and friendly work environment where employees have the opportunity to develop their potential regardless of age, gender, family status, sexual orientation, nationality, or other differences.
+A highlight of the packed program was the awards ceremony for the 1st annual Diversity Charter Awards 2025.
+These awards recognize companies that foster open and friendly workplaces, where employees can develop their potential regardless of age, gender, family status, sexual orientation, nationality, or other differences.

-“We support the Diversity Forum because we believe that diversity and inclusion are not just values – they are strategic imperatives.
-A diverse workforce fosters innovation and drives better decision-making.
-By embracing different perspectives, backgrounds, and experiences, we strengthen our company culture, enhance employee engagement, and position ourselves for long-term success.
-Inclusion ensures that every voice is heard and valued, unlocking the full potential of our people and our business“ says Altynay Tezekova, People & Culture Director CZ/SK, Philip Morris.
+"We support the Diversity Charter because we believe that diversity and inclusion are not just values, but key strategic pillars.
+Diverse teams promote innovation and lead to better decision-making.
+Openness to different perspectives and experiences strengthens our corporate culture, boosts employee engagement, and contributes to long-term prosperity.
+An inclusive environment ensures every voice is heard and valued – that’s how we unlock the full potential of our people and our organization,” says Altynay Tezekova, People & Culture Director CZ/SK, Philip Morris.

-The patronage of the 1st edition of the Diversity Charter Awards 2025 was provided by the Speaker of the Chamber of Deputies of the Parliament of the Czech Republic, Markéta Pekarová Adamová, and on behalf of the Ministry of Labor and Social Affairs of the Czech Republic, Minister and Deputy Prime Minister Marian Jurečka.
+The 1st Diversity Charter Awards 2025 were held under the auspices of the Speaker of the Chamber of Deputies of the Parliament of the Czech Republic, Markéta Pekarová Adamová, and the Minister of Labour and Social Affairs and Deputy Prime Minister, Marian Jurečka.

 Diversity at the Crossroads

-The conference program was opened by the Minister for European Union Affairs, Martin Dvořák, who emphasized that diversity, equality, inclusion, freedom and human rights are not self-evident.
-And that, especially today, we must have the courage to stand up for these values.
+The program opened with Martin Dvořák, Minister for European Affairs, who emphasized that diversity, equality, inclusion, freedom, and human rights are not a given.
+Especially today, we must have the courage to stand up for these values.

-The main discussion panel entitled "Diversity as a Value.
-And Why Does It Matter More Than Ever?" was attended by Irena Moozová, Deputy Director General for Justice and Consumers (DG-JUSTICE), Zuzana Šillerová, Director of the ESG Office of the ČEZ Group, and Jaroslav Grygar, Senior Manager, Business HR and WEEC, Beko Europe.
+The main panel discussion, titled “Diversity as a Value: And Why It Matters More Than Ever”, featured Irena Moozová, Deputy Director-General for Justice and Consumers (DG-JUSTICE), Zuzana Šillerová, Director of the ESG Office at CEZ Group, and Jaroslav Grygar, Senior Manager, Business HR and WEEC, Beko Europe.

-The panel topics focused on the importance and significance of diversity and inclusion, including the need to understand them more broadly.
-That is, as values that positively influence the quality of life in society, support social cohesion and have significant economic potential for employers and the labor market.
-The panel was moderated by Klára Escobar, HR Director of MONETA Money Bank and holder of the title TOP Responsible Leader in Diversity 2024.
+The panel discussed the importance of diversity and inclusion as values that enhance quality of life, support social cohesion, and offer economic potential for employers and the labor market.
+The discussion was moderated by Klára Escobar, HR Director at MONETA Money Bank and 2024 TOP Responsible Leader in Diversity.

-"Diversity and inclusion are not marginal topics, but key pillars of European identity, which the European Commission stands behind," said Irena Moozová during the debate.
+"Diversity and inclusion are not fringe topics but key pillars of European identity, strongly supported by the European Commission," said Irena Moozová during the debate.

-A special guest of the online program was Ivana Vagaská, Director of the Slovak Diversity Charter, with a view on the situation of diversity and inclusion in Slovakia, including the challenges it has to face.
+A special guest joined online – Ivana Vagaská, Director of the Slovak Diversity Charter, who spoke about the diversity and inclusion landscape in Slovakia, including the challenges faced.

-Jaroslav Grygar emphasizes that employing Roma is not a specific experiment for the company, but a natural process that has proven successful.
-Roma make up 31% of Beko's employees in the Poprad region, an area with a high unemployment rate.
+Jaroslav Grygar emphasized that hiring Roma workers is not a special initiative but a natural, proven approach.
+Roma employees make up 31% of Beko's workforce in the Poprad region, an area with high unemployment.

 Stounman29 and Gypsy Spirit by Vojta Lavička

-The program featured Stounman29 alias Petr Burda with his partners Jiří Holzmann and Jaroslav Novotný, who, with sharp and at the same time entertaining glosses, show how disabled people live in the Czech Republic.
-The prominent and popular Romani musician and composer Vojta Lavička and his Gypsy Spirit made the entire hall dance with their great music.
+The program featured Stounman29, aka Petr Burda, with his partners Jiří Holzmann and Jaroslav Novotný, who shared sharp yet entertaining commentaries on life with a disability in Czechia.
+Renowned Roma musician and composer Vojta Lavička and Gypsy Spirit got the whole hall dancing with their amazing music.

-A traditional part of the program is the ceremonial accession of new signatories to the Diversity Charter.
-With the participation of the Deputy Director General for Justice and Consumers, Irena Moozová, the following companies solemnly acceded to the Diversity Charter:
+A traditional part of the program is the ceremonial joining of new Diversity Charter signatories.
+In the presence of Irena Moozová, Deputy Director-General for Justice and Consumers, the following companies officially signed the Diversity Charter:

 CPL Jobs s.r.o.